skip to main content

 5. Caregiver – An adult resident of Howard County who exercises care, custody, or control over the student but who is neither the biological parent nor legal guardian, as long as the person satisfies the requirements of the Education Article, §7-101 (c) (Informal Kinship Care) or has been issued a U.S. Department of Health and Human Services’ Office of Refugee Resettlement (ORR) Verification of Release form entering into a custodial arrangement with the federal government.

-6. Foster Parent – An adult approved to care for a child who has been placed in their home by a state agency or a licensed child placement agency as provided by the Family Law Article, §5-507.
+6. Foster Parent – An adult approved to care for a child who has been placed in their home by a State agency or a licensed child placement agency as provided by the Family Law Article, §5-507.

-15. Physical Restraint – A personal restriction that immobilizes or reduces the ability of a student to move their torso, arms, legs, or head freely that occurs during school hours.
+16. Physical Restraint – A personal restriction that immobilizes or reduces the ability of a student to move their torso, arms, legs, or head freely that occurs during school hours.

 Physical restraint does not include: